Electoral history of Dan Quayle: 2000 Republican primary

 In late 1994, Quayle considered running for president in the 1996 presidential election, establishing an exploratory committee and forming a political action committee.
 Quayle held several rallies and was set to formally announce his campaign in April 1995.
 However, on February 9, 1995, despite being popular among conservatives, Quayle decided against running, citing low campaign donation numbers.
 The decision against a presidential bid was seen as a surprise by many pundits, with various Republicans speculating that the choice was made following health concerns regarding a benign tumor and blood clots that were found in his lungs.
 The following year, several of his political allies attempted to get Quayle to run in the 1996 Indiana gubernatorial election; however, he opted against it, as he believed that being out of office would help him in a future presidential bid.
 Quayle later told journalist David S. Broder that he regretted not running.

 In the years leading up to the 2000 presidential election, news sources began to speculate that Quayle would again attempt a run for the presidency.
 On February 3, 1999, Quayle announced his bid for presidency and began his campaign.
-On April 8, Reuters reported that Quayle's campaign had raised over $2 million, placing him behind Texas Governor George W. Bush and Arizona Senator John McCain, who had raised $7 million and $4 million, respectively, but ahead of activist Gary Bauer, who had raised about $1.4 million.
+On April 8, Reuters reported that Quayle's campaign had raised over $2 million, placing him behind Texas governor George W. Bush and Arizona senator John McCain, who had raised $7 million and $4 million, respectively, but ahead of activist Gary Bauer, who had raised about $1.4 million.
 Despite a weak performance in the 1999 Iowa straw poll, Quayle promised to stay in the race until the New Hampshire primary and Iowa caucus.
-However, some of his aides told The Washington Post that both Quayle and his wife Marilyn felt that even if he won in New Hampshire and Iowa, he could not clinch the nomination due to being outfunded by other candidates and dropped out.
+However, some of his aides told The Washington Post that both Quayle and his wife Marilyn felt that even if he won in New Hampshire, he could not clinch the nomination in the remaining primaries.
+Quayle exited the race in September 1999.
 He later endorsed Bush, who defeated Gore in the general election.